apache/comdev-site/source/mentorprogrammeapplication.md

  * A brief CV of your skills

-Note, we do not expect people to come to our mentor programme with a full armoury of skills, however mentors are not their to teach you only to guide you.
+Note, we do not expect people to come to our mentor programme with a full armoury of skills, however mentors are not here to teach you, but only to guide you.
 You must be willing and able to put in the effort to learn any new skills needed.
 This programme is designed to help people engage with Apache projects.
 However, we do expect people to have sufficient technical skills